osrf/ovc/ovc3/firmware/README.md

    2. Connect the board to your router and ssh through host name `ssh ubuntu@arm.local`
    3. Same as above but use the IP that you should be able to see in your router control panel.

-## Hacking the board
+## Hacking the board and firmware generation
 This folder contains all the source files needed to build the project, except the root file system itself (which is a custom version of Ubuntu 18.04 for the armv7 architecture and is only available in the shared drive).

-The Vivado project including all the FPGA design can be found in the `test_board` folder, while the Petalinux project containing the kernel and device-tree customizations can be found in the os folder.
+The Vivado project including all the FPGA design can be found in the `test_board` folder, while the Petalinux project containing the kernel and device-tree customizations can be found in the `os` folder.
+Follow the instructions in `test_board/README.md` to generate the images.

 ## Board version pinout
 **The pinout of the OVC3a is incompatible with the pinout of the OVC3b**.
 The